t0ms3n/SoftwareManager/README.md

 # SoftwareManager
-Sample project using WebApi + OData + EF 6 + Aurelia with Visual Studio
+Sample N-tier project using WebApi2 + OData + EF 6 + Aurelia with Visual Studio

-This is still work in progress and does not follow best practices at some points (especially Aurelia I guess).
+This project is still work in progress.
+The goal is to create a sample which per example goes furhter than just creating a basic OData WebApi which do not use DbContext directly.
 Feel free to report issues and suggest improvements.

+#Feature/Technology overview
+The sample currently provides the following features
+1. OData API using WebApi 2
+ - Entity Framework 6.1.3
+ - does communicate with its own models (using AutoMapper, Projection and extraction of navigation properties from the query options)
+ - Batchsupport
+ - Modelvalidation using FluentValidation
+2. Single Page Application
+ - built with Aurelia 1.0.0-rc.1.0.1
+ - Typescript
+ - Bootstrap

 #Setup the database
 1. To create the initial database you can use the SoftwareManager.DbMigrations